mehtamohit013/bert-stack/README.md

 	Final multimodal notebook consists of model implemented in Xinyu paper, with optimized dataset spilliting and exclusivity in dev,test and train
 2. Multimodal_1.ipynb
 	Multimodal notebook with simple dataset splitting

+## sbert
+Contains models and notebooks implemented using sbert library in a bi-encoder way.
+Losses and accuracy function are inspired from their sbert implementation on quora related pair dataset
+(Check the paths to the dataset before running)

 ## Drive
 1. all_data_softmax_3epoch_model
 	contains saved sentence-transformer model (using sbert lib) trained on combining all the datasets available (related only)